Yaroslav1911/csvReader/README.md

 ### Step 3

-## Now you need to choose which tool to use.
+## Now run the app, and choose which tool to use.
 It can be shell, or Git Bash, or Postman.

 Open your cmd in project's root and run this:
 ```